sadia01/Selenium-Java-Web-Automation-Testing/README.md

-### Please read README.md of each directory to understand what the projects are about
+### For Detailed Information
+Please check the `README.md` file in each directory.
+It contains all the details about the projects.